Our School Lesson Plan

 Since launching our program in April, 2015 we have had a large number of schools get involved in the activity.
 In retrospect it was really obvious that schools would want to get involved in our program however we didn’t really anticipate this when we designed the early versions of our program.
-Over the last 18 months we’ve been watching and learning from all of those schools that have participated in our program and we have integrated all of that knowledge into our new School Lesson Plan!
+Over the last 5 years we’ve been watching and learning from all of those schools that have participated in our program and we have integrated all of that knowledge into our School Lesson Plan!

 Our new lesson plan not only provides your classroom with an opportunity to build and donate a life-changing water system but it provides teachers with a range of information and stimulating activities that can be used to educate kids about the global problem of clean water and sanitation.
 We worked carefully to ensure that our new lesson plan covers four of the seven general capabilities within the national curriculum.
 Specifically, we believe that our new lesson plan provides great learning opportunities within the areas of:

 - Critical and creative thinking